ryleu/armor-nerf/README.md

 `protectionPerPoint` is the percentage of damage reduction granted by each protection point.
 You can read up on what a protection point is [here](https://minecraft.wiki/w/Protection#Usage).

+`removeArmorLimit`: removes the cap of 20 armor points.

 `armorFormula` is the formula used to determine how armor and toughness affect damage taken.
 It can be one of these
 options: